Dear God. I pray for patience and I want it right now.

 Patience is not just the ability to wait, it is to be calm no matter what happens, constantly taking action to turn it to positive growth opportunities, and have faith that it will all work out in the end while you are waiting.
 It is the acceptance that things can happen in a different order than the one you have in mind.

-In my role as a bereavement counsellor, perhaps the most common question I receive from bereaved people is, “How long does it take before things get back to normal?"
+In my role as a bereavement coach and counsellor, perhaps the most common question I receive from bereaved people is.
+“How long does grief take?
 Well, it takes as long as it takes.
 And it will be different for each and every one of us.
 This is a crucial lesson for life; things take as long as they take.

 The single most important thing in learning to develop patience is to understand that it is a mindset, an attitude.
-Next is to realize that all attitudes are choices.
+The next thing is to realize that all attitudes are choices.
 If patience is an attitude, and attitude is a choice, it logically follows that patience is a choice.

-The best book I have ever read on this topic is, “The Power of Patience” by M.J.
+The best book I have ever read on this topic is’ “The Power of Patience” by M.J.
 Ryan.
 I would definitely recommend you make this a must read.
-With her permission, I will share some of her wisdom in this blog.
+With her permission, I will share some of her wisdom in this lesson.

 In one of my readings on this topic, I came across an interesting story.
 A middle-aged fellow, who had a problem with road rage among other hurry sickness problems made the following request, “Bless me with patience; not opportunities to be patient, I’ve had plenty of those and they don’t seem to be working.”